Melicytus alpinus: Habitat

 Melicytus alpinus is very well adapted to extreme weather conditions such as drought, which is why it can be found in areas such as the heavily modified high country of the South Island.

 Ecology

 Life cycle and phenology

-In spring and early summer small white flowers turn into tasty fragrant white, blue-specked fruit.
-Seeds for the porcupine shrub are dispersed by lizards and this allows the porcupine shrub to grow, the shrub grows its flowers in spring to early summer.
-The flowers are then insect pollinated and produce the small white berries eaten by many native New Zealand lizards, thus starting the cycle again.
+In spring and early summer, small white flowers turn into tasty fragrant white, blue-specked fruit.
+Seeds for the porcupine shrub are dispersed by lizards.
+The shrub flowers in spring to early summer.
+The flowers are then insect pollinated and produce small white berries eaten by many native New Zealand lizards, thus starting the cycle again.

 Diet and foraging

 The porcupine shrub is very resistant to extreme weather conditions and drought; therefore, it lives in areas of dry, rocky soils with very little water availability.
 It can also be found in coastal areas with saline, dry soils, with very little structure.

 Predators, parasites, and diseases

 Melicytus alpinus is a habitat to many lizard's endemic to New Zealand, this group of lizards include both skinks and geckos.
 This relationship is mutually beneficial/codependent as the lizards use the porcupine shrub as protection from weather and/or predators and in turn eat and spread the seeds from the shrub's berries.